guptashubham95a/cyber-admin/README.md

 ## Additional Repositories

 ### CyberTipoff System Platform
-The second platform for police authorities is available at [CyberTipoff System Platform Repository](https://github.com/guptashubham95a/CyberTipoff-System)
+The second platform which is used for reporting crimes is available at [CyberTipoff System Platform Repository](https://github.com/guptashubham95a/CyberTipoff-System)

 ## Features